Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Results

+In the analysis presented above we have considered the entire temporal duration which our data-set spans.
+However, as the world economy underwent significant changes during this period, most notably, the global financial crisis of 2008, it is of interest to see how the properties we investigate have evolved with time.
+For this purpose we divide the data-set into three equal non-overlapping periods each comprising 2011 days, corresponding to Period I: Oct 23, 1995 - Apr 25, 2001, Period II: Apr 26, 2001 - Oct 28, 2006 and Period III: Oct 29, 2006 - Apr 30, 2012.
+Note that the last period corresponds to the crisis of the global economy spanning 2007-2009.
+For each of these, we carry out the same procedures as described earlier in the context of the the entire data-set.
 As seen from Fig.~\ref{fig6}, the behavior in the first two intervals appear to be quite similar in terms of the various properties that have been measured, but large deviations are seen in the third interval.
-This is apparent both for the relation between kurtosis and mean GDP per capita [Fig.~\ref{fig6}~(a)], as well as that between kurtosis and mean Theil index (figure not shown).
+This is apparent both for the relation between kurtosis and mean GDP per capita [Fig.~\ref{fig6}~(a-c)], as well as that between kurtosis and mean Theil index (figure not shown).
 The dependence of the nature of the fluctuation distribution on the properties of the underlying economy seem to have weakened in Period III.
 For example, while there is significant strong negative correlation between log($\langle g \rangle$) and log($\alpha_4$) for the first two intervals, viz., $\rho = -0.60$ ($p=10^{-8}$) and $-0.57$ ($p=10^{-8}$), respectively, it decreases to only $\rho = -0.28$ ($p=10^{-2}$) for the third interval.
-Furthermore, the first two intervals show a $ 1/ \langle g \rangle^{2}$ dependence of the kurtosis $\alpha_4$, same as that seen for the entire period that we have reported earlier.
-However, this is not true for the last interval where the best fit for the dependence is closer to $\alpha_4 \sim 1/ \langle g\rangle^{3}$.
+Furthermore, the first two intervals show a $ 1/ \langle g \rangle^{2}$ dependence of the kurtosis $\alpha_4$, same as that seen for the entire period that we have reported above.
+However, this is not true for the last interval where the best fit for the dependence of $\alpha_4$ on $\langle g\rangle$ shows a strong deviation from the behavior seen in other periods.
 Similarly, we have found significant high correlation between log($\langle T \rangle $) and log($\alpha_4$), corresponding to Pearson coefficients $\rho = 0.50$ ($p = 10^{-6}$) and $\rho=0.46$ ($p = 10^{-5}$), respectively, for the first two intervals.
-In contrast, for the third interval we observe a relatively small correlation $\rho = 0.35$ ($p = 10^{-2}$).
-In addition, the relation between the variance ratio and the kurtosis of the returns [Fig.~\ref{fig6}~(b)], as well as that between the DFA exponent and the kurtosis (figure not shown), are seen to be similar in the first two intervals but very different in the third - in part because the VR for the developed and some emerging economies have adopted values $> 1$ (i.e., exhibiting mean aversion) in this last interval, while earlier they were close to 1 (i.e., similar to a random walk).
+In contrast, for the third interval we observe a relatively smaller correlation $\rho = 0.35$ ($p = 10^{-2}$).
+In addition, the relation between the variance ratio and the kurtosis of the returns [Fig.~\ref{fig6}~(d-f)], as well as that between the DFA exponent and the kurtosis (figure not shown), are seen to be similar in the first two intervals but very different in the third - in part because the VR for the developed and some emerging economies have adopted values $> 1$ (i.e., exhibiting mean aversion) in this last interval, while earlier they were close to 1 (i.e., similar to a random walk).
 While Periods I and II had their share of economic booms and busts, it is instructive to note that the 2008 crisis was severe enough to disrupt systemic features that were otherwise maintained over time.